t-tiger/gorm-bulk-insert/README.md

 gormbulk.BulkInsert(db, sliceValue, 3000, "Name", "Email")
 ```

 Basically, necessary values are automatically chosen.
-However if you want to exclude some columns explicitly , you can specify this as argument.
+However if you want to exclude some columns explicitly, you can specify this as argument.

 In the above pattern `Name` and` Email` fields are excluded.

 ### Feature

-- Just pass a slice of struct as use gorm normally, records will be created accordingly.
+- Just pass a slice of struct as using gorm normally, records will be created.
-    - **NOTE: passing must be a struct.
+    - **NOTE: passing value must be a slice of struct.
 Map values are not compatible.**
 - `CreatedAt` and `UpdatedAt` are automatically set to the current time.
 - Fields of relation such as `belongsTo` and `hasMany` are automatically excluded, but foreignKey is subject to Insert.